rcook/ibt/README.md

 # ibt: The Isolated Build Tool

-Simple wrappers around Docker etc. for fully isolated build environments
+Simple wrappers around [Docker][docker] for fully isolated build environments

 ## What's the point of this tool?